makohda/IDRC_first_step_course_2018/README.md

 Type to check the installation
 `$ picard SortSam -h`

-If succeeded, you will get
+If succeeded, you will get following response

     USAGE: SortSam [options]
     Documentation: http://broadinstitute.github.io/picard/command-line-overview.html#SortSam
     This tool sorts the input SAM or BAM file by coordinate, queryname (QNAME), or some other property of the SAM record.
     ...

-This is the reason that you frequently saw the screenshot of StarTrek in presentations for NGS analysis
+This is the reason that you frequently see the screenshot of StarTrek in presentations for NGS analysis
 ![](images/picard.jpg "Captain Picard")

-### Install GATK < 3min
+### Install GATK (< 3 min)
 GATK (**G**enome **A**nalysis **T**ool**k**it) is a tool for variant discovery in high-throughput sequencing data.
 GATK | Home https://software.broadinstitute.org/gatk/
 Newest version is 4.0.6.
 But, we use version 3.8.1 in this hands-on.
 If you became familier with command lines, I strongly recommend to upgrade to latest version.